knative/func/docs/reference/func_run.md

 ```
       --build string[="true"]   Build the function. [auto|true|false]. ($FUNC_BUILD) (default "auto")
   -b, --builder string          Builder to use when creating the function's container.
-Currently supported builders are "pack" and "s2i". (default "pack")
+Currently supported builders are "pack" and "s2i". (default "s2i")
       --builder-image string    Specify a custom builder image for use by the builder other than its default. ($FUNC_BUILDER_IMAGE)
   -c, --confirm                 Prompt to confirm options interactively ($FUNC_CONFIRM)
   -t, --container               Run the function in a container. ($FUNC_CONTAINER) (default true)